mpnally/Terrifically-Simple-JSON/README.md

     {"many": "more here"}
 ]
 ```
-We wouldn't consider this second option to be wrong, but it does not express the fact that "http://scotland.org/native-sons" is itself an
+This second option may not be wrong, but it does not express the fact that "http://scotland.org/native-sons" is itself an
 entity with a URL and potentially properties.

 In summary, we think that standardization of collection representations is better handled as a data modelling (ontology) problem